Students must fill a booking form, Accommodation Booking Form . Submit the form along with RM500.00 booking fee to reserve the room.

 You will be charged RM100.00 for cancellation of attending the graduation ceremony after your application has been submitted.

-Any clashes (2 examinations at the same time) must be reported by filling in the Examination Clash Notification Form and to submit it to Student Central (previously known as Student Information Centre) within date stated in the Provisional examination schedule.
+Any clashes (2 examinations at the same time) must be reported by filling in the Examination Clash Notification Form and to submit it to Student Information Centre (SIC) (previously known as Student Information Centre) within date stated in the Provisional examination schedule.
 Please note that once Final examination schedule have been finalized, no further changes will be made.

 CP will be awarded to student who obtained overall marks of 45%-49%.